Skip to content

 On the page “Goods details”, enter “magazine” in the search field and select “magazines and comics”.
 Under “Price and currency”, enter the price and currency of the individual magazine issue.

 Fill in the missing details and submit the declaration.
-You can pay the VAT straight away.
+You can pay the VAT and the customs duty straight away.

 Gifts for magazine subscribers or free magazine samples